envato-archive/medusa/README.md

 This phase is started once the master begins setting up workers for execution.
 The initialization phase covers both pre and post `medusa worker` commands, such as `bundle install`, or reconnecting to a new activerecord database.

-Pre initialization messages are not passed from the worker, instead are passed directly from the master's Initialization classes to the Listeners.
+Pre initialization messages are not passed from the worker, instead are passed directly from the master's Initialization classes to the Reporters.

 Post initialization messages ARE passed from the worker.
 See `Medusa::Initializers::Rails` for an example.